 Businesses will roll-out high definition video conferencing to allow senior staff to work at home within four or five years, according to analyst group Gartner.

 IT consumerisation, internal threats and the rise of social media are among the top business concerns for 2011, according to network security firm Lancope.

 The demand for augmented reality technology - which offers virtual reality pictures superimposed on real images seen through a camera view finder - will take off over the next four years, telecoms analyst firm Juniper Research predicts.

 Investments in upgrading its web and email protection appear to have paid off for Websense with the vendor reporting a solid set of numbers for its last fiscal year.
-Having put some dollars into the web-based Triton range the vendor saw its performance pick up in the second half of the year with it

 Technology start-ups and SMEs could benefit from European Commission (EC) plans to improve SME procurement.